We're here to talk about everything from really tough issues to more regular challenges that you may face as a grad student.

-Confidentiality: All members of the MLD Peers group understand that these are sensitive matters, and promise to uphold the confidentiality of any information shared with us.
+All members of MLD Peers understand that these are sensitive matters, and promise to uphold the confidentiality of any information shared with us.

 ARUNDHATI BANERJEE